No Mercy (UK): Preliminary matches

-The first match was a singles match between Tiger Ali Singh and Gillberg.
+The first match was a singles match between Tiger Ali Singh, and Gillberg.
 Singh quickly pinned Gillberg after a reverse neckbreaker.

-The following match was between The Ministry of Darkness (Viscera, Faarooq and Bradshaw) and The Brood (Gangrel, Edge, and Christian).
+The following match was between The Ministry of Darkness (Viscera, Faarooq, and Bradshaw), and The Brood (Gangrel, Edge, and Christian).
 Bradshaw pinned Gangrel for the victory after a Clothesline From Hell.

 The third match saw Steve Blackman defeat Droz by submission using a Triangle Choke.
 Following that match saw Kane competing against Mideon.
 Mideon was disqualified after several Corporate Ministry members interfered, resulting in Kane being declared the winner.

-The next planned match was between Sable and Tori.
-Nicole Bass substituted for her and the match ended quickly after Bass performed a Chokeslam on Tori.
+The next planned match was between Sable, and Tori.
+Nicole Bass substituted for her, and the match ended quickly after Bass performed a Chokeslam on Tori.
 This would be Sable's last appearance in the WWF for nearly four years.

-The sixth event of the night was a WWF European Championship match that saw Shane McMahon defend against X-Pac.
-McMahon pinned X-Pac after Triple H interfered and gave him a Pedigree, while the referee was down.
-At one point Pat Patterson and Gerald Brisco stopped Shane McMahon from leaving the match early, leading to Chyna's interference, attacking the pair to prevent further interference.
+The sixth match of the night was a WWF European Championship match that saw Shane McMahon defend against X-Pac.
+McMahon pinned X-Pac after Triple H interfered, and gave him a Pedigree, while the referee was down.
+At one point, Pat Patterson and Gerald Brisco stopped Shane McMahon from leaving the match early, leading to Chyna's interference, attacking the pair to prevent further interference.

 The seventh match saw Billy Gunn defeat Mankind.
 Gunn pinned Mankind after a Fameasser.

 Main event matches

-The main event match was Anything Goes Triple Threat match for the WWF Championship.
+The main event match was anything goes triple threat match for the WWF Championship.
 Defending champion Stone Cold Steve Austin defeated The Undertaker (with Paul Bearer) and Triple H (with Chyna), pinning Triple H after a Stone Cold Stunner following interference from the Corporate Ministry, The Brood, Kane, X-Pac and Mankind.